gonggongjohn/multimodal-sentiment/README.md

 - \--model: The name of the baseline model to be used for training and validation, can be one of: bert, xlmroberta, resnet, swin, concat, additive
 - \--img_scale_size: The target size of images to feed into the model, default: 224
 - \--text_model_name: The pretrained model name of the text embedding model, default: xlm-roberta-base
+- \--img_model_name:The pretrained model name of the image embedding model, default: microsoft/swin-base-patch4-window7-224
 - \--batch_size: The batch size of all the datasets, default: 16
+- \--epoch: Training iteration number
+- \--lr_finetune: The learning rate of the pretrained backbone
+- \--lr_downstream: The learning rate of the downstream structure
+- \--warmup_step: How many steps to go before the learning rate achieve the assigned number

 ### Main Model